 Last Updated on by

-The overflow drain is a plumbing feature that is added to prevent your sink or bathtub from overflowing with water in case of a clog.
+The overflow drain is a plumbing feature that is added to prevent your sink or bathtub from overflowing with water in case of blocked drains.
 For both the bathtub and the sink over you vanity, the overflow operates in the same way.
 For educational purposes, we will use the example of the sinks overflow drain in this article.
 You may need professional plumbing assistance if you have issues with your drains or any plumbing fixtures.
 For instance, if you deal with clogged drains frequently, it may be time to conduct a thorough drain cleaning.

 Most bathtubs and sinks are equipped with one of these secondary drains.
 You have your primary drain, located at the bottom of the basin, and the overflow drain that is located along the side wall of the basin.